 My career also included stints at the San Jose Mercury News and The Times of Northwest Indiana, and a paper route delivering the local Pennysaver in Tinley Park, Ill., when I was 11.

 Civics!
 Aside from my work at the University of Chicago, I am a small-time government official — a trustee for my local fire protection district.
 I help take care of the formalities of levying homeowners’ property taxes and directing them to the fire department that comes running when my neighbors call 911.

 Fun!
 I dig rock shows and road trips.
-I’ve visited all 50 US states (mostly road trips) and wandered through Australia, England, France, Ireland, and New Zealand.
+I’ve visited all 50 US states (mostly road trips) and wandered through many parts of Australia, Canada, England, France, Ireland, and New Zealand.
 Favorite place, though: Chicago.